codergithub07/auto_wifi_login/README.md

 - Automatically detects when you connect to Wi-Fi networks with login pages (captive portals)
 - Uses your saved username and password to log in automatically
 - Runs in the background and checks every 3 hours
-- Works on most common Wi-Fi login pages (hotels, cafes, public Wi-Fi, etc.)
+- Works on most common Wi-Fi login pages (universities, hostels, public Wi-Fi, etc.)

 ## How to install